SaphicDeveloper2/pymod_Essentials/README.md

 ### 4. Compiling

-Navigate to your project’s root directory and run:

 ```bash
 pymod-compiler
 ```

-This will generate a `.pymod` file inside a new `build/` directory.
+This creates a `.pymod` file inside a new `build/` directory.
-Drop the `.pymod` file into the `Pymods/` folder in your Minecraft instance, and you’re ready to play!
+Drop it into the `Pymods/` folder in your Minecraft instance to load it.

 ---